elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/how_to_contribute.md

 * **If you are not familiar with Git** but want to give it a try on GitHub: follow [our step-by-step instructions](github_way) (no technical knowledge required!).
 * **If you are familiar with Git**: fork the repo and create a pull request (see our [instructions](working_with_git)).
-* **If you just want to make a quick suggestion**: submit your comments/suggestions using an issue as deescribed below.
+* **If you just want to make a quick suggestion**: submit your comments/suggestions using an issue as described below.

 ## Contributor responsibilities